FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Good move=Informs the player that they played a good move, but not the best they could make.
 Appears in a green box on the left-hand side of the "Training" page (http://lichess.org/training), in reference to the chess puzzle you are currently playing.
 Keep your translation short, as a longer sentence (also translatable) just below this one informs them it is not the best move they could play.

 But you can do better.=Informs you that your move was good, but not the best move possible.
 "But there is a better move" is an alternate way to translate this.
-Appears in a green box on the left-hand side of the "Training" page (http://lichess.org/), just below the "Good move" sentence.
+Appears in a green box left of the board on the "Training" page (http://lichess.org/), just below the "Good move" sentence.
 It is used in reference to the chess puzzle you are currently playing.

 Best move!=Informs the player that the move they just played is the best they could possibly play.
 Appears in a green box on the left-hand side "Training" page (http://lichess.org/training) while playing a puzzle.

 Keep going…=Informs you that the puzzle is not yet finished.
-Appears just below "Best move!" on the in a green box left-hand side of the Training page (http://lichess.org/training), after you made the best possible move.
+Appears just below "Best move!" in a green box on the left of the board on the Training page (http://lichess.org/training), after you have made the best possible move.

-Puzzle failed=
+Puzzle failed=Informs you that you failed at the puzzle.
+Appears in a red box left of the board on the Training page (http://lichess.org/training) when you fail the puzzle.

-But you can keep trying.=
+But you can keep trying.=Informs you that the fact you failed the puzzle (again) does not mean you have given up.
+Appears in a red box left of the board on the Training page (http://lichess.org/training) when you are retrying a puzzle you have already failed… and fail it again.

-Victory!=
+Victory!=Informs the player that they completed the puzzle successfully.
+Appears in a green box left of the board on the "Training" page (http://lichess.org/training) when you beat a puzzle.

-Give up=
+Give up=Clicking this lets you go to the next puzzle and to the replay screen.
+It counts as failing the puzzle.
+Appears as a button in the box on the right of the board on the "Training" page (http://lichess.org/training) while you are playing the puzzle.

-Puzzle solved in %s seconds.=
+Puzzle solved in %s seconds.=%s is the number of seconds it took you to solve the chess puzzle.
+Appears in the box right of the board on the "Training" page (http://lichess.org/training).

-Was this puzzle any good?=
+Was this puzzle any good?=Poses a question to the user on whether the chess puzzle they just played was good or not.
+This is intended to entice players to vote, so please be encouraging in tone.
+This message appears occasionally on the "Training" page (http://lichess.org/training), after a player has played several puzzles without voting.

-Help lichess improve by voting, using the up or down arrow:=
+Help lichess improve by voting, using the up or down arrow:=Inform the player why they should vote, and how to vote.
+Appears above a box with two buttons that you can use to vote on whether the puzzle was good or bad.
+This message appears occasionally on the "Training" page (http://lichess.org/training), after a player has played several puzzles without voting.

 Thank you!=Politely thanks the players for voting.
 Appears on the "Training" page (http://lichess.org/training) after voting for a puzzle.
 Please use the polite version of "Thank you" in your language.